dprua/HGU_Helper_ChatBot/README.md

 If the package is installed, perform the following procedure:
 1. Get a default api key from https://openweathermap.org/.
 2. Install Telegram and chat BotFather.

-2-1.
+     a.
 Send a "/newbot" message to BotFather.

-2-2.
+     b.
 Set the name of the chatbot.

-2-3.
+     c.
 Write down your name again.

-2-4.
+     d.
 Check the issued chatbot TOKEN value.

 3. Check your own chat_id value in the source code.
 ```swift
 content_type, chat_type, chat_id = telepot.glance(msg)